 If the police catch a Michigan teen driver, the violations are considered civil infractions.
 It will be a primary offense, which means police can pull over the teens without any other cause.

 - Text messaging outlawed for all drivers.
 Fines $100 (first offense) and then $200.

 - Drivers under age 18 with Level 1 or 2 learner’s permits prohibited from the use of cell phones.
 Fine $100 with a possible extension of the probationary license period.

 Exceptions for Michigan teen drivers to use cell phones:

 - They are reporting a medical emergency.

 - Serious road hazard.

-- Situations in which a driver’s personal safety is in jeopardy or a crime.
+- Situations in which a driver’s safety is in jeopardy or a crime.

 House Bill 4254: Amends distracted driving laws by adding school bus drivers to handheld cell phone ban for commercial drivers.
 Defines handheld cell phone use, including “reaching for a mobile phone.”
-This amendment means Drivers of commercial motor vehicles and school buses are also barred from using handheld cell phones.
-Fines for $100 (first offense) and then $200.
+This amendment means Drivers of commercial motor vehicles and school buses also cannot use a cell phone or they will face fines for $100 (first offense) and then $200.